BenjaminSchwenker/tbsw/README_X0.md

 			u_length : 30.0
 			v_length : 30.0

-	* Define the position of the x0 image (lines 47-49):
+	* Define the position of the x0 image (lines 47-49).
+The given values represent the upper left corner of the x/x0 image:

 			# umin and vmax of the complete X0 image in mm
 			umin : -15
 			vmax : +15

-	The given values represent the upper left corner of the x/x0 image.

 	* Define the pixel pitches of the x0 image (lines 51-53):